Environmental Justice Air Quality Monitoring Act is a Step Toward Helping Communities Tackle Longstanding Inequities

 The Environmental Justice Air Quality Monitoring Act of 2021 would direct $100m a year to hyperlocal air quality monitoring.
 It would enable monitoring of criteria air pollutants, hazardous air pollutants, and greenhouses gases at a neighborhood scale, in order to identify persistent elevated levels of air pollutants in environmental justice communities.* The funded projects would generate hyperlocal maps of air pollution and demographic characteristics, providing data to community residents and local, state, Tribal and federal air pollution managers.

 EDF is using scientific research and local emissions data to improve health where you live.
-Learn more about this work here
+Learn more about this work here.

 * The term “environmental justice community,” as defined in the Act means “a community with significant representation of communities of color, low-income communities, or Tribal and Indigenous communities that experiences, or is at risk of experiencing, higher or more adverse human health or environmental effects, as compared to other communities.”

-One of the world’s leading international nonprofit organizations, Environmental Defense Fund (edf.org) creates transformational solutions to the most serious environmental problems.
-To do so, EDF links science, economics, law, and innovative private-sector partnerships.
-With more than 3 million members and offices in the United States, China, Mexico, Indonesia and the European Union, EDF’s scientists, economists, attorneys and policy experts are working in 28 countries to turn our solutions into action.
-Connect with us on Twitter @EnvDefenseFund
+With more than 3 million members, Environmental Defense Fund creates transformational solutions to the most serious environmental problems.
+To do so, EDF links science, economics, law, and innovative private-sector partnerships to turn solutions into action. edf.org

 Media Contact